In the very beginning...

 ... well a bit later actually,

-Julius Cæsar, as everyone knows, "encrypted" messages to his generals by rotating the alphabet.
+Julius Cæsar, as everyone knows, "encrypted" messages to his generals by shifting the letters,

 (Note.
 Julius had only 23 letters in his alphabet)